As students become more fluent with technology, their skills must reach beyond merely knowing how to use devices.

 Luckily, there are a number of ways to weave digital citizenship into the school day and for parents to reinforce it at home.

-Jack Jouett Middle School, in Albemarle County, Virginia, was recently recognized as a Common Sense Media School for Digital Citizenship, a distinction our school earned by integrating digital citizenship in these three ways:
+Jack Jouett Middle School, in Albemarle County, Virginia, is a Common Sense Media School for Digital Citizenship, a distinction our school earned by integrating digital citizenship in these three ways:

 1. Beginning-of-the-year badge training